pallaviborwake/java-challenge/README.md

   #### What I would have done if I had more time
 - Would have configured role based spring security with database and created one more Endpoint for user registration
+- Addition to implemented role base access would have implement more in detail Example:only logged in user able to update own data etc
-- Would have Implemented logging using spring AOP
+- Would have Implement logging using spring AOP
-- Would have implemented spring actuator for checking health and monitoring
+- Would have implement spring actuator for checking health and monitoring
-- Would have modified the code to pass code quality as per sonar standred
+- Would have modify the code to pass code quality as per sonar standred
   #### How to access Apis
   #### Step 1:Login
   - For Login has two role